groboclown/kota/site/design-principles.md

 In order to make older add-ons work with newer add-ons, we don't want hard-and-fast rules, like "only sailors can have this job," when the earlier add-ons had no concept of sailors.
 Additionally, if an add-on requires a new concept to be integrated into the world, like finances, then the add-on needs to describe how that is brought into the world.

 A non-goal is describing how to remove add-ons from existing worlds.

+### Choice over Random

+Choices are generally represented as a single value from a collection of values.
+In many places, the player has no control over which value is chosen.
+However, in order to maximize player choice, look where these are determined by the player, rather than by the roll of a die.